odea-project/qAlgorithms/README.md

 Here, we have also provided example files for trying out `qAlgorithms`.

 ## Installation and Usage
+The following only applies for the standalone project.

 ### Windows
 The entire `qAlgorithms` workflow is provided as an executable under ["Releases"](https://github.com/odea-project/qAlgorithms/releases)